AmericanCouncils/Mutate/README.md

 ## Basic Standalone Usage ##

+Try `mutate list` to see a list of all available commands.

+To see what available adapters (and presets for those adapters) you have, run:

+	$> php bin/mutate status

 To simply transcode a file from one format to another, given a preset, you can use the *mutate* script found in the `/bin` directory.

 	$> cd /path/to/mutate_root